A twist on ring morphisms and crepant contractions: Spherical twists induced by crepant contractions more generally

-Since $A$ and $B$ are finitely generated over $R$, finite generation over $B$ and over $A \otimes_R B^\op$ is equivalent to finite generation over $R$.
-The standard argument for the commutative case implies that $\Hom_A(U, N)$ is finitely generated over $R$ and, thus, over $B$.
+Since $A$, $B$ and $A \otimes_R B^\op$ are module finite over $R$, then finite generation of a module over $B$ and over $A \otimes_R B^\op$ is equivalent to finite generation over $R$.
+Since $R$ is noetherian, the standard argument in the commutative case implies that $\Hom_A(U, N)$ is finitely generated over $R$.
+Therefore, it is finite over $B$, which concludes the proof.